 - Olive Research and Education.
-The UC Davis Olive Center website offers a schedule of events such as short courses and symposia, along with recently published research and links to other helpful sites.
-Paul Vossen, farm advisor for Sonoma/Marin Counties and longtime olive oil expert, offers a number of helpful resources on olives.
+The UC Davis Olive Center offers a schedule of events such as short courses and symposia, best practices for olive growers and processors, and research.
+Paul Vossen, UC farm advisor for Sonoma County and longtime olive oil expert, offers a number of helpful resources on olive oil and olive growing.

-- Crop Information.
+- Olive Information.
 The Fruit and Nut Research Information Center offers resources on many crops, including olives.

 - Weeds.
 The Weed Research Information Center provides weed identification and control information.

 - Cost Studies.
 The UC Davis Department of Agricultural and Resource Economics provides access to all of their published cost-and-return studies on a wide range of crops, including olive studies going back to 1938.

 - Mechanical harvesting research.
 Dr. Louise Ferguson has led a successful mechanical harvesting research project for medium-density

 orchards for table olives.

 - Olive Production Manual.
 The Olive Production Manual summarizes decades of UC research on orchard practices for the table olive sector, with much of the information also relevant to the oil sector. $35